This post may contain affiliate links. This blog generates income via ads.

 - Soda – Top your drink with a lemon-lime soda, grapefruit soda, or club soda.
 If it’s not topped with pop, it’s not a true Wisconsin Old Fashioned!

 - Garnish – Serve the cocktail with more cherries, olives, or even mushrooms, depending on your preference.

-Much like the grasshopper cocktail, pink squirrel (without or made with ice cream), and brandy alexander, the brandy old fashioned is a drink that can be found on almost every bar and supper club menu in Wisconsin.
+Much like the grasshopper cocktail, pink squirrel (without or made with ice cream), and brandy alexander (or ice cream brandy alexander), the brandy old fashioned is a drink that can be found on almost every bar and supper club menu in Wisconsin.
 But!
 It's easy as can be to make at home.